 Anairda (Adriana M.Córdova) was born in Ecuador, in a family who loves music and engages with politics.
-She has written poetry and short tales since she was 13 years old and created folk songs since 16.
+She has written poetry and composing songs since her adolescence.
 After three years in the university, she left her studies of Social Communication, to dedicate herself to the arts.

 Her experience with Theatre began when she was 9, taking lessons with the Theatre group El Juglar, from Guayaquil.
 She then progressed to fundamental training for acting in Theatre and TV at the House of Culture Guayasand later with the renowned Ecuadorian actor and director Luis Aguirre Ford.
 She appeared in the short film “Honorarios” based on a tale from Ecuadorian writer Joseé De la Cuadra.
 The short won the first prize as amateur film at the ASOCINE's festival 1995.
 She continued to train with different tutors and groups like Ensamblaje from Colombia and Chekendengue from Uruguay.
 Anairda discovered Theatre Anthropology in 1995 and chose this as the guiding core of her work on stage.
 The same year she joined the Chekendengue collective in their tour around the country performing and running workshops.

 She progressed to presenting her own music and poetry in the local alternative scene, which led to a contact with the sub-culture art group “Zuakata!”
 She then collaborated with the Spanish guitarist Jesús DeKalle, from the Catalan band "Los DeKalle", singing and song-writing in the metal rock band "Embrión".
 Later she made Tropical/Latin Rock with the group "Espíritus de Mar".